-Using HARO For Link Building
+Using HARO For Link Building for MSP Marketing

 Link building is an important tactic for improving your website’s overall SEO.
 Authentic backlinks from other sites to yours lend your site credibility and provide a way for readers to access your site directly.
 I recently interviewed Dave Hatter, of Intrust IT, on his experience using the free Help A Reporter Out (HARO) platform to boost Intrust’s link building campaign and the company’s brand online.
 Dave’s been using HARO for over 10 years and is happy to share his strategy.

 HARO is a free service that connects content creators with journalists seeking insight from subject matter experts.
 Owned by Cision, a global leader in PR, marketing communications technology and intelligence, it boasts over one million sources and 75,000 journalists using it to connect and share knowledge.
 HARO makes it easy for experts to weigh in on topics they are passionate about.